hoonzis/hoonzis.github.io/_posts/2016-05-01-mapbox-turf-realstate-analysis.md

 ![hexgrid](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/appartee/hexmap.PNG)

-And I have also created a visualization to see the city prices by city districts, which is quite easier to create, assuming that you have
+And I have also created a visualization to see the city prices by city districts, which is quite easy to create, assuming that you have the geographic data of quarters (Prague has an open data service).

 ![cityParts](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/appartee/bycityparts.PNG)